operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 description: This tutorial explains how create Instances for your Grafana Operator.
 ---

-###  Create below yaml definition of the Custom Resource to create Grafana Instance
+###  Create below yaml definition of the Custom Resource to create Grafana Instance:

 ```execute
 cat <<'EOF' > GrafanaInstance.yaml